Roshon van Eijma: Preußen Münster

 In September 2020, he moved from Kerkrade to Preußen Münster.
 He played his first game on 13 December against Rot-Weiß Oberhausen, in which he was sent off with a red card in the 54th minute.
 In his first season in Germany, Van Eijma played eleven games in the Regionalliga West and won the Westphalian Cup with the club.

 On 17 August 2021, his contract was terminated by mutual agreement.
 Upon his release, sporting director for Preußen Münster, Peter Niemeyer stated: "As nice as it is to have a national player in your own ranks, so great are the difficulties associated with it.
 For a Regionalliga team that does not plan for international breaks in its schedule, the many national team selections were unfortunately no longer feasible in the end.
 This was not a satisfactory situation for neither player nor club.
 We thank Roshon for his commitment and wish him all the best for the future."

 TOP Oss

 Ten days after being released by Preußen Münster, Van Eijma signed with Eerste Divisie club TOP Oss.
 On 9 October, he made his debut as a second-half substitute for Nicolas Abdat in the 2–1 loss to FC Eindhoven away at Jan Louwers Stadion.

+RKC Waalwijk

+On 2 July 2024, van Eijma signed a two-year contract with RKC Waalwijk.